-The Company current invests its excess cash primarily in money market funds and high quality marketable debt instruments of corporations.
+The Company currently invests its excess cash primarily in money market funds and high quality investment grade marketable debt securities of corporations.
 The Company has adopted an investment policy that includes guidelines relative to credit quality, diversification and maturities to preserve principal and liquidity.